agrehli/Treg-GvHD-prophylaxis/README.md

 Code repository for data processing and plotting included in our study characterizing donor Treg in the prophylactic treatment of acute GvHD.

->Donor regulatory T cells rapidly adapt to recipient tissues to control acute graft-versus-host disease
+>Donor regulatory T cells rapidly adapt to recipient tissues to control murine acute graft-versus-host disease.

 ## Description